 Assignments and assessments will not be due on observed holidays.
-However, due to the accelerated nature of online courses, online students should not plan to take time off from studying and coursework due to holidays.
+However, due to the accelerated nature of online courses, students taking online courses should not plan to take time off from studying and coursework due to holidays.

 All timeframes used in class follow Arizona Mountain Standard Time.
 Arizona does not observe daylight saving time from March through November; therefore, the time in Arizona will not align with other places that are on MST for half the year.